jknohr/smarter/examples/lighting-app/silabs/SiWx917/README.md

 ## Introduction

-The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter, the Silicon Labs gecko SDK and Silicon labs WiseMCU SDK.
-It can be controlled by a Chip controller over a Wifi network.
+The SiWx917 lighting example provides a baseline demonstration of a Light control device, built using Matter, the Silicon Labs Gecko SDK, and the Silicon Labs WiseMCU SDK.
+It can be controlled by a Chip controller over a Wi-Fi network.

+The SiWx917 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the rendezvous procedure.
+Wi-Fi Network credentials are then provided to the SiWx917 device which will then join the Wi-Fi network.

+If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the rendezvous procedure.

 The lighting example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the